Best New Cameras 2019: Canon 90D, FujiFilm X-Pro3, Nikon Z5 and more

 Right now, the latest rumours suggest it might not be out next year.
 This is no huge surprise when the precursor X-H1 was only announced in February 2018, and would need to offer significant abilities the brilliant FujiFilm X-T3 does not have.

 Granted, in-body stabilisation is one of the most important, missing from the X-T3.
 It does make sense for FujiFilm to wait a little longer, though, until video recording more advanced than 4K/60fps is possible.
-But there is still a chance it’ll arrive later next year.
+But there is still a chance it’ll arrive in late 2019.

 What is it?
 A no-nonsense full-frame DSLR